Reviewing Reed’s (REED) and Its Rivals

 Reed’s (NASDAQ:REED – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its rivals?
-We will compare Reed’s to related companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.
+We will compare Reed’s to related businesses based on the strength of its valuation, dividends, profitability, analyst recommendations, earnings, institutional ownership and risk.

-30.8% of Reed’s shares are owned by institutional investors.
-Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
-9.3% of Reed’s shares are owned by company insiders.
-Comparatively, 17.2% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Reed’s and its rivals gross revenue, earnings per share (EPS) and valuation.

 Profitability